-After you've passed the written test, you have the option of getting a learner's license for $16, $20, or $24, depending on the class of license you seek.
+After you've passed the written test, you have the option of getting a learner's license.
 With a learner's license, you may practice driving a commercial vehicle, as long as someone with a valid CDL for that class rides along with you.
 This will help you prepare for the skills (driving) test.

 Please note that not all driver license offices offer skills testing.
 Confirm this with your local office.

-You must self-certify your type of vehicle operation with the Texas DPS by January 2014.
+You must self-certify your type of vehicle operation with the Texas DPS.
 This means you must self-certify one of the following driving categories: